 Introduction to Postgres Change Password

-In this article, we will learn how we can change the Postgres Change Password of the user if present and if not how we can assign a password to the user for further authenticated usage by him in the PostgreSQL database server.
+In this article, we will learn how we can change the Postgres Change Password of the user if present and, if not, assign a password to the user for further authenticated usage by him in the PostgreSQL database server.
 There are two methods to do so.
-The first method involves using the ALTER query statement to change the password and the second method is to use the meta-command \password in PostgreSQL’s psql utility.
+The first method involves using the ALTER query statement to change the password, and the second method is to use the meta-command \password in PostgreSQL’s psql utility.

-To proceed with changing the password process, we first need to understand how password mechanism works in PostgreSQL and what password policy is set to the default superuser which is most often user named Postgres.
+To proceed with the password change process, it is crucial to have a clear understanding of how the password mechanism operates in PostgreSQL and the password policy that is applied to the default superuser, commonly known as “postgres.”

-In any Unix distribution system of PostgreSQL, there are two types of authentication methods namely ident and peer.
-The default authentication method depends on which version of PostgreSQL does it use and how is PostgreSQL installed on your machine.
+In any Unix distribution system of PostgreSQL, there are two types of authentication methods, namely ident, and peer.
+The default authentication method in PostgreSQL depends on the version of PostgreSQL being used and the installation configuration on the machine.

-Ident Authentication method: In this method, TCP port with 113 as port number authenticates the user’s credentials where the identification server of the operating system is running.
+Ident Authentication method: In this method, a TCP port with 113 as the port number authenticates the user’s credentials where the identification server of the operating system is running.

-Peer Authentication Method: In the peer authentication method, the current user’s password of PostgreSQL is matched with the password of the operating system user’s password.
+Peer Authentication Method: In the peer authentication method, the PostgreSQL system matches the password of the current user with the password of the corresponding operating system user.

 Syntax